Citizen Science Program Faculty for 2024-25

 Trish Tomaseski (she/her)

-Emily White (she/her)(Teaching Fall 2024 and Spring 2025) Emily is the Associate Director of the Ecology Field Station and a Research Associate at Bard College holding a Ph.D. in Environmental Chemistry from the State University of New York, College of Environmental Science and Forestry.
-This is Emily's fifth time teaching Citizen Science.
+Emily White (she/her)(Teaching Fall 2024 and Spring 2025) Emily is the Associate Director of the Bard College Ecology Field Station and a Research Associate with a Ph.D. in Environmental Chemistry from the State University of New York, College of Environmental Science and Forestry.
+This is Emily's sixth time teaching Citizen Science.

 Emily White (she/her)

-(Teaching Fall 2024 and Spring 2025) Emily is the Associate Director of the Ecology Field Station and a Research Associate at Bard College holding a Ph.D. in Environmental Chemistry from the State University of New York, College of Environmental Science and Forestry.
-This is Emily's fifth time teaching Citizen Science.
+(Teaching Fall 2024 and Spring 2025) Emily is the Associate Director of the Bard College Ecology Field Station and a Research Associate with a Ph.D. in Environmental Chemistry from the State University of New York, College of Environmental Science and Forestry.
+This is Emily's sixth time teaching Citizen Science.

 Emily received her B.S. in Chemistry and Environmental Studies from Tufts University, her M.S. in Environmental Science from The Ohio State University, and her Ph.D. in Environmental Chemistry from the State University of New York, College of Environmental Science and Forestry.
 While at SUNY-ESF, she received a NASA Earth System Science fellowship to investigate estuarine biogeochemistry and carbon cycling.
 Emily has participated in several oceanographic research cruises and spent a month on an Antarctic icebreaker.
 As a postdoctoral scientist at the U.S. Environmental Protection Agency, Emily studied recreational beach water quality.
-Before coming to Bard, she taught introductory and environmental chemistry at Sewanee: The University of the South and conducted research on the occurrence and fate of pharmaceuticals and personal care products in treated wastewater.
-At Bard, Emily has taught courses on drinking water treatment, methods of environmental analysis, environmental monitoring, climate change, and introductory chemistry.
+At Bard, Emily teaches introductory chemistry and lab courses that provide non-science majors with opportunities to explore Bard’s natural and human-built environment.
 She is the Associate Director of the Ecology Field Station and a Research Associate in the Division of Science, Mathematics, and Computing.
-Emily is involved in efforts to monitor water quality in the Saw Kill and is working with the Office of Sustainability on the Annandale Dam Micro-Hydropower Project.
-Emily teaches in the Science Communication for Public Action Strand.
+Her interests include water quality analysis and environmental monitoring.

 -